meteor/meteor/content/methods.md

 6. **`updated` message sent to the client, Method callback fires.** After the relevant data updates have been sent to the correct client, the server sends back the last message in the Method life cycle - the DDP `updated` message with the relevant Method ID.
 The client rolls back any changes to client side data made in the Method simulation in step 1.
 At this point, the callback passed to `Meteor.call` actually fires with the return value from step 4.
 It's important that the callback waits until the client is up to date, so that your Method callback can assume that the client state reflects any changes done inside the Method.

 In the list above, we didn't cover the case when the Method execution on the server throws an error.
 In that case, there is no return value, and the client gets an error instead.
 The Method callback is fired instantly with the returned error as the first argument.
 Read more about error handling in the section about errors below.

+### Loading data with Methods

+Since Methods can work as general purpose RPCs, they can also be used to fetch data instead of publications.
+There are some advantages and some disadvantages to this approach compared to loading data through publications, and at the end of the day we recommend always using publications to load data.

+Methods can be useful to fetch the result of a complex computation from the server that doesn't need to update when the server data changes.
+The biggest disadvantage of fetching data through Methods is that the data won't be integrated into Minimongo, Meteor's client-side data cache, so you'll need to manage the lifecycle of that data manually.

+XXX how much detail should I go into here?

+### Benefits of Methods over REST

+We believe Methods provide a much better primitive for building modern applications than REST endpoints built on HTTP.
+Let's go over some of the things you get for free with Methods that you would have to worry about if using HTTP.
+The purpose of this section is not to convince you that REST is bad - it's just to remind you that you don't need to handle these things yourself in a Meteor app.

+1. **Methods use synchronous-style APIs, but are non-blocking.** You may notice in the example method above, we didn't need to write any callbacks when interacting with MongoDB, but the Method still has the non-blocking properties that people associate with Node.js and callback-style code.
+Meteor uses a coroutine library called [Fibers](https://github.com/laverdet/node-fibers) to enable you to write code that uses return values and throws errors, and avoid dealing with lots of nested callbacks.
+2. **Methods always run and return in order.** When accessing a REST API, you will sometimes run into a situation where you make two requests one after the other, but the results arrive out of order.
+Meteor's underlying machinery makes sure this never happens with Methods.
+When multiple Method calls are received _from the same client_, Meteor runs each method to completion before starting the next one.
+If you need to disable this functionality for one particularly long-running Method, you can use [`this.unblock()`](http://docs.meteor.com/#/full/method_unblock) to allow the next Method to run while the current one is still in progress.
+Also, since Meteor is based on Websockets instead of HTTP, all Method calls and results are guaranteed to arrive in the order they are sent.
+3. **Change tracking for Optimistic UI.** When Method simulations and server-side executions run, Meteor tracks any resulting changes to the database.
+This is what lets the Meteor data system roll back the changes from the method simulation and replace them with the actual writes from the server.
+Without this automatic database tracking, it would be very difficult to implement a correct Optimistic UI system.